 High Efficiency Furnaces

 Some furnaces are being manufactured now that are amazingly efficient.
-These 90% plus efficiency furnaces use a set of two heat exchangers in order to retrieve more heat from their combustion than normal furnaces.
+90% plus efficiency furnaces use dual heat exchangers to extract more heat from their combustion than normal furnaces.
 Because of this, they produce much cooler flue gases than those of a mid-efficiency or normal unit.
 In fact, the exhaust gases are so cold that they can be vented to the outside with a plastic pipe.
-This changes the way the furnace has to be vented and generates a large amount of condensation.
+This simplifies the venting efforts but also generates a large amount of condensation.

-Air conditioning units that get a lot of work and are constantly running or that are in humid environments are going to get clogged more often.
+Air conditioning units that are constantly running or in humid environments are going to get clogged more often.

 Maintenance Methods to clean a clogged a/c condensate drain line